A one pot pasta dinner - just dump everything in one pot and 10 minutes later, dinner!

-Well, I was having trouble believing it would work so I decided to experiment.
-If you've ever wondered about those recipes, think of it as a public service from me to you.
-You're welcome.
+Well, I was having trouble believing it would work, so I decided to experiment.
+If you’ve ever wondered about those recipes, think of this as a public service from me to you.
+You’re welcome.

-If you want to give this one-pot method a try, here's my recipe.
-There are also quite a few more linked at the bottom of the post.
+If you want to give this one-pot method a try, here’s my recipe.
 Let me know what you think!

 How to Make One Pot Pasta Dinner